 The demodulation starts directly after you have selected the measurement.
-By default, the R&S FPC displays the results in a graphical result display, but you can also display the results in graphical result displays.
+The R&S FPC features graphical result displays and a numerical result summary.

 Selecting the result display

 Both measurement types support several result displays.
 The information visualized in all result displays is based on the same measurement data (signal processing is also the same), but the type of information is different.